What Is Hip Pain?

 - Harris Hip Score

-Hip damage may also be associated with cartilage, ligament, or muscle strain or tearing.
+Hip damage can also be associated with cartilage, ligament, or muscle strain or tearing.
 This can be avoided through:

 - Adequate warming-up, stretches, and cooling-down

-- Reducing the amount of potentially harmful behaviors done during training, such as running down inclines, which is associated with an increased risk of hip joint damage
+- Reducing the amount of potentially harmful behaviors done during training, such as running down steep inclines

 - Adhering to training programs that include measures to avoid injury or wear-and-tear on the joint

-Treatments For Hip PainIf you suffer from hip pain, there are treatments that work.
-Whether your pain is caused by something like hip bursitis, an irregularity in your hip bones, or arthritis hip pain, will determine what type of treatment will work best for you.
+What Can I Do For Hip Pain?If you suffer from pain, there are treatments that work.
+Whether your pain is caused by something like hip bursitis, an irregularity in your hip bones, or arthritis hip pain, a pain specialist can determine what type of treatment will work best for you.

 Physical therapy and rehabilitation